From BR Bullpen

 Scully is one of the last broadcasters to work solo.
 Scully calls the first three innings of each Dodgers game alone, with the TV and radio signals simulcast, and then continues for the remainder of the game on TV only.
 When asked why he goes solo, partner Charley Steiner said "Poets don't need straight men."
 Scully himself says that broadcasting solo allows him to have a conversation with the listener rather than a broadcasting partner, and this allows a rapport with the listener that could not otherwise occur.

 Scully holds records for most World Series as a broadcaster with 28.
-He also has the longest tenure with one club at 63 seasons.
-Scully has also been behind the microphone for 18 no-hitters and three perfect games (by Don Larsen, Sandy Koufax, and Dennis Martinez).
+He also has the longest tenure with one club at 65 seasons (as of 2014).
+Scully has also been behind the microphone for 20 no-hitters and three perfect games (by Don Larsen, Sandy Koufax, and Dennis Martinez).
 To underline his tremendous accomplishments, the Dodgers honored him with a bobblehead doll and had him throw the ceremonial first pitch on August 30, 2012.

 He has been named California Sportscaster of the Year 21 times.
 Scully won the Ford Frick Award in 1982.
 He was given the Lifetime Achievement Emmy in 1995.
 The American Sportscasters Association named him Broadcaster of the Century in 2000.
 Historian Curt Smith named Scully the greatest of all time in his 2005 book Voices of Summer.
 On January 1, 2014, he was the Grand Marshal of the annual Tournament of Roses Parade in Pasadena, CA.

 Further Reading